MeexReay/bRAC/README.md

 ### download binary

-go to [releases](https://github.com/MeexReay/bRAC/releases/latest) and download file you need. its simple. \
+go to [releases](https://github.com/MeexReay/bRAC/releases/latest) and download file you need. its simple.
-(there are no releases now, wait for one or [build from source](https://github.com/MeexReay/bRAC#download-binary))

 ### build from source